frequency-chain/docs/pages/Networks/Node.md

 ## The Embedded Relay Chain Node

-The Frequency Node has a built in relay chain node to support checking block validation.
+The Frequency Node has a built in Relay Chain node to support checking block validation.
-To configure the embedded relay chain node at the command line place a `--` between the Frequency node options and the relay chain node options: `frequency [OPTIONS] [-- <RELAY_CHAIN_ARGS>...]`
+To configure the embedded Relay Chain node at the command line place a `--` between the Frequency node options and the Relay Chain node options: `frequency [OPTIONS] [-- <RELAY_CHAIN_ARGS>...]`

 ## Additional Resources